API Key Authenticator rule

 Custom Query String Parameter Keys

-Required.
-The names of the query parameters that can contain the key.
-If more than one name is given, then all names are checked.
+The names of the query parameters that can contain keys.
+At runtime, the Snaplex checks all of these locations.
 Click Plus Icon to add more keys.

 Key

 Required.
-The name of the query string parameter key.
+The name of a query parameter that contains a key.

 Default value: N/A